DafinaTrufas/Eticketing-Platform/README.md

 - Set DeleteTime for Events that have already started
 - Get number of tickets for an event, grouped by ticket-category
 - Functionality for "buying" and "selling" tickets for an event

+## Part II

+In the second part of this project, I added a connection to a Oracle Database, using JDBC, in order to ensure data persistency.
+I implemented
+CRUD operations for all the entities in the system, added a Repository layer and switched to using this in the Services (instead of static maps).
+Furthermore, I added a logging system, for logging error messages in a CSV file.
+I also used the JacksonLibrary for fetching data from an API, and mapped the obtained JSONs to Java Objects.